computer-lab/ctf/planning/tech.md

 venue other equipment may be necessary to facilitate connectivity.
 The router will need to be hardened, ideally we install OpenWRT or similar.

-If we want to support remote participation we will need a hardware VPN.
+~~If we want to support remote participation we will need a hardware VPN.~~ NO

 #### IoT